 A higher ARPC means a higher MRR and ARR — but that doesn’t mean increasing your prices is always the right plan.
-Our November 2022 Subscription Commerce Conversion Index found that 34% of subscription cancellations are caused by a desire to cut costs.
+Our April 2023 Subscription Commerce Readiness Report found that 55% of subscription cancellations are caused by a desire to cut costs.
 Instead of increasing your base price, boost your ARPC by adding different subscription tiers or product add-ons that make it easy to upsell your customers.

 Customer lifetime value = average revenue per customer (ARPC) x average subscription length

 A company’s customer lifetime value (CLTV) is the average amount each subscriber spends over the course of their relationship with the company.
 Your CLTV will reflect the impacts of churn, account upgrades and account downgrades.
 It lets you know how much you can spend on customer acquisition while maintaining profitability.